nodejs/i18n/content/v10.x/en-US/doc/api/assert.md

 `expected` arguments are provided, `operator` will default to `'!='`.
 If `message` is provided as third argument it will be used as the error message and the other arguments will be stored as properties on the thrown object.
-If `stackStartFunction` is provided, all stack frames above that function will be removed from stacktrace (see [`Error.captureStackTrace`]).
+If `stackStartFn` is provided, all stack frames above that function will be removed from stacktrace (see [`Error.captureStackTrace`]).
 If no arguments are given, the default message `Failed` will be used.